gilherau/KqlSieveOfEratosthenes/README.md

-# KqlSieveOfEratosthenes
+# Counting primes in KQL
-a fun challenge for a KQL version of the Sieve of Eratosthenes
+This is my response to a fun challenge for a KQL version of the Sieve of Eratosthenes.
+Challenge accepted!

 [Original post](https://www.linkedin.com/posts/sloutsky_azure-data-explorer-activity-6914950553500291072-iQuu?utm_source=linkedin_share&utm_medium=member_desktop_web) by Alexander Sloutsky
 ``` kusto